kirandash/react/redux-planner/readme.md

 6. thunks does not return action objects directly.
 They return another higher order fn with args dispatch and getState which will help us control dispatching our actions or get current state
 7. Thunks allows us to write robust action creators that are asynchronous

+Thunks can:
+1. wait before dispatching an action
+2. obtain state from the store
+3. dispatch more than one action

 ### 04.04 Using the express server
 1. `npm install express`
 2. `npm install cors`